 Higher Education & Student Affairs at The University of Connecticut

-The core of the HESA program is a 44-credit hour curriculum featuring classes taught by student affairs practitioners as well as full-time faculty scholars.
+We are currently completing the final revisions to our HESA program that will consist of a 36-credit hour curriculum beginning with students entering in Fall 2021.
+The HESA program leads to a Master of Arts (M.A.) degree.
 Each year, HESA admits a cohort of approximately 18-20 students into the program.
 These students complete the core academic classes together over their two years of study.
 In addition, students have a variety of elective graduate courses that are offered through the Department of Educational Leadership or through another department.

 All full-time students are placed in graduate assistantships to provide the professional and practical experience that allows students to apply theory to practice.
 UConn's graduate assistant compensation package is among the most competitive in the nation, featuring a full tuition waiver, highly subsidized medical and dental benefits, as well as an exceptional stipend.
 More information on UConn's graduate assistantship packages can be found at our Graduate Assistant page and the Graduate School website.